At a Glance

 Students will be responsible for the majority of their meals during the program, but they will be treated to two group dinners, one in London and one in Stratford.

 .
-The program price will be updated to reflect Summer 2018 during the Fall 2017 semester.
-The program price includes: tuition, housing, all theater entrances for performances, the group excursions, supplemental insurance, two group dinners, transportation by Underground in London and by train between program sites.
+This amount, billable to your GU student account, includes: tuition, housing, all theater entrances for performances, the group excursions, supplemental insurance, two group dinners, transportation by rail between program sites, and local transportation while in London.

-The program price does not include: airfare to/from the United Kingdom, passport fees, visa fees, most meals, and individual expenses.
+The cost listed above does not include: airfare to/from the United Kingdom, passport fees, visa fees (if applicable), most meals, and individual expenses.

 The Office of Global Education awards need-based scholarships on a competitive basis to participants on summer study abroad programs.
 OGE Summer Scholarship awards range from $500 to $2,000 and are scaled in proportion to program price and demonstrated financial need.
 Students who are currently receiving financial aid are automatically considered for this scholarship; there is no application process.